 - Steel sleeve repairing technique of underwater concrete

-- Flush damaged region with fresh water completely.
+- The flush damaged region with fresh water completely.

 - Apply a bonding coat.